aethryss/hypermine/docs/README.md

 * As 3D geometry can be difficult to visualize, we should use a 2D analogy for anything that can be reduced to 2D without loss of generality.
 For instance, many diagrams that explain concepts can be 2D.
     * It should still be made clear how the analogy extends to 3D.
 * To avoid running up against GitHub limits or making repositories take longer to clone, larger images and videos will need to be generated on the reader's machine.
-    * One option would be to add functionality to Hypermine itself for these visualizations.
+    * One option would be to add functionality to Hyperbolicraft itself for these visualizations.
 It is not decided what the preferred approach is.
     * Images that don't take up much storage are fine to store with Git LFS.
 Try to keep the total size of all assets used in the documentation under approximately 1 MiB (subject to change based on feasibility/importance of larger images).
 It should be possible to use the SVG file format to keep most images very small.
 Producing such images with code is still recommended.
 * We should try to keep the reader interested/motivated, making the documentation enjoyable to read.
     * Animations and interactive visualizations can help with this a lot (in addition to helping the learning process).